Genus Zero Kashiwara-Vergne Solutions from Braids: Operad expansions: the operad of parenthesized braids and Drinfeld associators

-We recall some preliminaries on (group-coloured) operads.
-For more details see, for example, \cite{bm_coloured_operads}, \cite{FresseModule09}, \cite{Petersen_groupoid_coloured_operads}, or \cite{yau_coloured_operads}.
-Let $(\mathrm{C},\otimes, I)$ be a cocomplete symmetric monoidal category such that the monoidal product $\otimes$ commutes with small colimits in each variable.
-Moreover, we will assume that $\mathrm{C}$ is enriched over itself (that is, for every pair of objects $x,y$ in $\mathrm{C}$, the space of morphisms $\Hom_{\mathrm{C}}(x,y)$ is itself an object of $\mathrm{C}$).
-Throughout, we will write $\Sigma_n \eqdef \Aut(\undn)$ for the symmetric group on the set $\undn \eqdef\{1,\ldots,n\}$.
+Let $(\mathrm{C},\otimes, I)$ be a cocomplete closed symmetric monoidal category such that the monoidal product $\otimes$ commutes with small colimits in each variable.
+The examples of such categories used in this paper are the categories of Lie algebras, vector spaces, Hopf algebras, (prounipotent) groups and groupoids, and sets.